JuliaLang/julia/doc/stdlib/parallel.rst

    Create a ``Task`` (i.e. thread, or coroutine) to execute the given function (which must be callable with no arguments).
 The task exits when this function returns.

-.. function:: yieldto(task, args...)
+.. function:: yieldto(task, arg = nothing)

    Switch to the given task.
 The first time a task is switched to, the task's function is called with no arguments.
-On subsequent switches, ``args`` are returned from the task's last call to ``yieldto``.
+On subsequent switches, ``arg`` is returned from the task's last call to ``yieldto``.
 This is a low-level call that only switches tasks, not considering states or scheduling in any way.
+Its use is discouraged.

 .. function:: current_task()